Aorta

 • Thoracic aortic dissection

-• Presence of Intraperitoneal free fluid when abdominal aortic aneurysm (AAA) is identified
+• Presence of intraperitoneal free fluid when abdominal aortic aneurysm (AAA) is identified

 • Iliac, splenic, and other abdominal artery aneurysms